 - Type ‘l’ and hit ‘Enter’ in the prompt to see your Windows partitions.

 - Then, choose your Windows Partition from the list.
 In my case, on VMWare, it is , so I chose 2 and then pressed Y to confirm if I wished to force it.

 - The next prompt will be [Windows/system32/config] : _

 - Then type 1 and press Enter.
 It will then prompt you with the following options:

-Removing Start-Up Password after logging in
+Removing the start-up password after logging in is possible.

-- After logging in with the default passwords Hold the Windows Key and Press R. In the run dialog type syskey and Click OK.
+- After logging in with the default passwords, hold the Windows Key and press R. In the run dialog, type ‘syskey’ and click OK.

 - Then click the Update option.

 - Then, choose ‘System Generated Password.’
 Next, select the second option labeled ‘Store Startup Key Locally.’
 Once completed, re-enter the default password you used to log in and select ‘OK.’